 - The Walkway is a 1.5-mile walkway which also takes you through the rainforest.

 Ticket prices vary depending on if you want to explore one or all “ways”.
-You can also purchase combo tickets, which include the Blue Mountains Explorer bus – this might be a good idea if you are doing your Blue Mountains day trip by train and won’t be able to drive to the next stops.
+You can also purchase combo tickets, which include an unlimited Scenic world pass & the Blue Mountains Explorer bus so you can hop on and off all day.

 There are numerous waterfalls within the Blue Mountains National Park.
 However, Wentworth Falls was our favourite.
-The Wentworth Falls Track is one of the most famous Blue Mountain walks, but unfortunately, a recent storm had damaged parts of the path during our visit.
+The Wentworth Falls Track is one of the best walks in the Blue Mountains, but unfortunately, a recent storm had damaged parts of the path during our visit.
 To be honest, the parts of the walk we did manage were incredible, and it was a definite highlight of our Blue Mountains day trip.

 The track takes you to three lookouts – Jamison & Wentworth with the finale being Fletchers lookout.
 Again, it was nerve-wracking at times if you’re not a fan of heights as occasionally, the path is incredibly narrow, and you are literally on the edge of the cliff face.
 This does provide some incredible photo opportunities however and a walk not to be missed from your Blue Mountains itinerary.